Dogechu/AI_In_Healthcare_Final/README.md

 This will automatically install all required packages, and pip will resolve any version conflicts.

 ### Step 2: Reproduction of the Paper
 Due to limited computing resources, even after successfully implementing the feature engineering, data preprocessing, and model training/evaluation, the results may still underperform.
-To adapt the process for Colab, we've modified the original code and migrated it to a notebook stored in the /code folder.
+To adapt the process for Colab, we've modified the original code and migrated it to a notebook stored in the /code folder ('medDec_FINAL.ipynb').

 All other necessary files and packages are included and imported as needed (these are already handled within the notebook).